Where to Stay in Plaka Athens for 2025: The Old City

 What else is around Electra Metropolis Hotel?
 Right across the hotel, on the side road (5 Pentelis St) you can find the best souvlaki in Athens at Kostas.
 On the parallel street, Apollonos, you can find some of the best Japanese and Mexican food in Athens.

-Check availability in Booking or Expedia.
+Check availability in Booking.

 Ava Hotel & Suites